FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Description: Spin coating parameter
 ### Spin_coating
 - __volume__
+  - Type: Volume_units
+  - Description: The volume which was used for the film
+- __rotation__
   - Type: float
+  - Description: The rotation speed for the film
+- __time__
+  - Type: Time_units
+  - Description: The rotation time
+- __annealing_temperature__
+  - Type: Temperature_units
+  - Description: The anealing temperature for the film
+- __annealing_time__
+  - Type: Time_units
-  - Description: The volume which was used for the film
+  - Description: The anealing time for the film